On frequencies of parabolic Koenigs domains: Introduction

 Let $(\Fi_t)_{t\geq 0}$ be a continuous semigroup which does not contain automorphisms of $\D$ with a fixed point in $\D$.
 In such a case, there exists a unique point $\tau\in \overline \D$ such that $(\Fi_t)_{t\geq 0}$ converges uniformly on compacta, as $t$ goes to $+\infty$, to the constant map $z\mapsto \tau$.
 The point $\tau$ is called the {\sl Denjoy-Wolff point} of $(\Fi_t)_{t\geq 0}$.
 This important feature of continuous semigroups on $\D$ allows us to classify them depending on the location of the Denjoy-Wolff point.
 If $\tau\in\D$, the semigroup is said to be \emph{elliptic}.
 If $\tau\in\T:=\partial\D$, we say that the semigroup is \emph{non-elliptic}.
 It is known that the functions $\Fi_t'$ have non-tangential limits $e^{t\al}$ at the Denjoy-Wolff point $\tau,$ with $\al \leq 0$.
 This allows a further classification of non-elliptic semigroups.
 Indeed, $(\Fi_t)_{t\geq 0}$ is said to be \textit{hyperbolic} if $\al < 0$ and \textit{parabolic} if $\al = 0.$

 We will focus our attention on non-elliptic semigroups.
 If $(\Fi_t)_{t\geq 0}$ is non-elliptic, there exists a univalent function $h:\D\rightarrow \C$ satisfying

 The function $h$ is unique, up to an additive constant.
 We refer to the function $h$ as the \textit{Koenigs function} of the semigroup, see \cite[Theorem 9.3.5]{BCD}.
 Its image, $\Omega := h(\D)$, is the \textit{Koenigs domain} of the semigroup.
-This domain is \textit{starlike at infinity}, meaning that, for every $z\in \Omega$ and every $t \geq 0$, $z+t \in \Omega.$
+This domain is \textit{starlike at infinity}, meaning that, for every $z\in \Omega$ and every $t \geq 0$, $z+t \in \Omega.$ Throughout the paper, $\Omega$ will always stand for the Koenigs domain of the semigroup $(\Fi_t)_{t\geq 0}$.

 We will use a recent fruitful description of the Koenigs domain.
 Indeed, every Koenigs domain $\Omega$ can be described as where $\psi_\Omega :I \rightarrow [-\infty,+\infty)$ is an upper semicontinuous function and $I\subset (-\infty,\infty)$ is an open connected interval.
-This function is known as the \textit{defining function} of $\Omega$ (see, for instance, \cite[Definition 2.3]{BGY}).
+This function is known as the \textit{defining function} of $\Omega$ (see \cite[Definition 2.3]{BGY}).

 The geometry of the Koenigs domain encodes valuable information about the semigroup.
 In this respect, a semigroup $(\Fi_t)_{t\geq 0}$ is parabolic if and only if its Koenigs domain is not contained in a horizontal strip \cite{CD}.
 Thus, $\Omega$ is parabolic if and only if $\dom(\psi_\Omega)$ is not bounded.
-We will call \textit{parabolic Koenigs domain} to all Koenigs domains not contained in a horizontal strip.
+We will call \textit{parabolic Koenigs domain} a Koenigs domain not contained in a horizontal strip.

 It is standard in the literature to distinguish two classes of parabolic semigroups.
 A parabolic semigroup $(\Fi_t)_{t\geq 0}$ is said to be of \textit{positive hyperbolic step} if for some $z \in \D$ the quantity is positive, where $k_\D$ denotes the hyperbolic distance in $\D$.
 If the previous situation does not hold, $(\Fi_t)_{t\geq 0}$ is of \textit{zero hyperbolic step}.
 This property can also be characterized through the geometry of $\Omega$.
 In fact, $(\Fi_t)_{t\geq 0}$ is of positive hyperbolic step if and only if $\Omega$ is contained in a horizontal half-plane \cite[Theorem 9.3.5 and Proposition 9.3.10]{BCD}.